top of page

 In Ayurveda, ama is the root cause of disease.

 There is an optimistic idea that our body naturally cleans and restores itself, given the time, nutrients and energy.
-However, if we do not give our body the time, nutrients and energy to do so, ama begins to build up.
+However, without the latter, ama begins to build up.
 This build up can occur each day, building up until our body, months, years behind, begins to show symptoms of dis-ease.

 What next?